 When you think of Scotland, three things likely come to mind: haggis, bagpipes, and kilts.
 These are stereotypes, but they unquestionably influence the history and identity of the country.
 Which one is the most noticeable?
 The kilt, a mainstay of Highland attire for men, must be the answer.
 Because it symbolizes his culture and history, a “true Scotsman” wears his kilt with honor and pride.
 This Scottish fashion staple is still worn today at weddings, christenings, and military parades.
 How much do you know about the kilt’s past, though?
 The Kilt: What Is It and all its related topics?
 In this article, we will talk about the complete history of Scottish kilts.

 A skirt-like item with pleats at the back first appeared in the Scottish Highlands in the 16th century as the typical attire for men and boys.
 The kilt has been connected to Scottish and Gaelic cultures since the nineteenth century.
 Woolen fabric with a tartan design is widely used to make kilts.
 Typically worn on formal occasions, this Scottish attire is worn by athletes at the Highland Games.
 Every weekend in the Scottish summer, various islands, towns, villages, and cities host these intense athletics, dancing, and track and field competitions.

 The history of the garment is rather complex.
-It may help to start with the plaid, a garment that was traditionally wrapped around the waist and thrown over the shoulder by the Celts.
-Over time, Celtic communities developed their own styles and fashions for wearing these garments.
+It could start with the plaid, a garment that was traditionally wrapped around the waist and thrown over the shoulder by the Celts.
+Over time, Celtic communities developed their styles and fashions for wearing these garments.
 Pleated versions were also worn by other Northern European cultures, presumably because they helped the wearers stay warm in inclement weather.